 The amazing thing about the immune system is that it’s constantly adapting and learning so that the body can fight against bacteria or viruses that change over time.
 There are two parts of the immune system:

 - Our innate immune system works as a general defense against pathogens.

 - Our adaptive immune system targets very specific pathogens that the body has already has contact with.

 These two immune systems complement each other in any reaction to a pathogen or harmful substance.

 Before learning exactly how to boost your immune system, first understand that most immune disorders result from either an excessive immune response or an autoimmune attack.
 Disorders of the immune system include:

-Allergies are a immune-mediated inflammatory response to normally harmless environmental substances known as allergens, which results in one or more allergic diseases such as asthma, allergic rhinitis, atopic dermatitis and food allergies.
-When the body overreacts to an allergen, such as dust, mold or pollen, it causes an immune reaction that leads to the development of allergy symptoms.
+- Allergies and Asthma: Allergies are a immune-mediated inflammatory response to normally harmless environmental substances known as allergens.
+The body overreacts to an allergen, causing an immune reaction and allergy symptoms.
+This can result in one or more allergic diseases such as asthma, allergic rhinitis, atopic dermatitis and food allergies.

 Immune System Boosters

-When searching for how to boost your immune system, look to these 11 herbs, supplements and essential oils.
+When searching for how to boost your immune system, look to these herbs, foods, supplements, essential oils and lifestyle factors.

 Ayurvedic medicine has relied on ginger’s ability for how to boost your immune system before recorded history.
 It’s believed that ginger helps to break down the accumulation of toxins in our organs due to its warming effects.
 It’s also known to cleanse the lymphatic system, our network of tissues and organs that help rid the body of toxins, waste and other unwanted materials.